playwright-community/jest-playwright/README.md

 ## Debug helper functions

-`jest-playwright` provides some functions to debug your tests
+`jest-playwright` provides some functions to debug your tests.

+**IMPORTANT NOTE**: For these kind of tests you should use properties passed through callback function instead of [globals](https://github.com/playwright-community/jest-playwright#globals)

 ### jestPlaywrightDebug